|Least duckweed||ISEIA: B1 – Watch List|

 → Report Lemna minuta to the National Museum of Natural History.

-Lemna minuta is new to the Grand Duchy.
-It was observed in Mecheren near Remerschen (Municipality of Schengen) close to the bird watch station on 21 June 2015 by Guy Colling and on 29 June 2015 by A. Mesterházy (Krippel & Colling 2016: 39; MNHNL 2000-).
+Lemna minuta Humb., Bonpl. et Kunth was first documented in Mecheren near Remerschen (Municipality of Schengen) close to the bird watch station on 21 June 2015 by Guy Colling and on 29 June 2015 by A. Mesterházy (Krippel & Colling 2016: 39; MNHNL 2000-).
 It should be noted that the tiny water lens had already been reported for the Remerschen ponds in 2002 by Gérard Schmidt (in litt.), but no herbarium specimens had been taken at that time (Krippel & Colling 2016: 39).

 ISEIA Protocol: B1 (2+3+2+3) = Watch List.
 Reassessed 16 February 2017 by Yves Krippel and Christian Ries.
 Assessment before the appearance of the species in Luxembourg: B0 (2+3+2+3) = Alert List (Ries et al. 2013).